Law firm blasted over bill to client

 A judge has berated a law firm for its "entirely cynical"

 behaviour in refusing to provide a former client with an itemised bill.

-Sydney firm Brydens Lawyers acted on a personal injury case for Tan Thanh Le, who had been injured in a forklift accident at work.
+Sydney firm Brydens Lawyers acted on a personal injury case for Tan Thanh Le, who had been injured in a manual job at work.
 Le switched to another law firm, and was successful in his claim.
-The court awarded costs to Le, but his employer disputed the sum and so an independent assessment of costs was required.
+The court awarded costs to Le, but the defendant employer disputed the sum and so an independent assessment of costs was required.

-When Le asked Brydens lawyers to provide a breakdown of their bill of AUS $304,688, the firm refused, and tried to argue that a 12 month time limit had expired.
+When Le asked Brydens lawyers to provide details of their AUS $304,688 bill, the firm refused, and tried to argue that a time limit had expired for the request.

 Le made an application to court for Brydens to provide the itemised bill.The court took a very dim view of Brydens' antics.
 Justice Schmidt blasted the firm saying that it had failed to "abide by its statutory obligations